AkankshaAkre/Amazon_Sales_Analysis_SQL/README.md

 # Amazon Sales Data Analysis

 ## Project Overview
 This project demonstrates SQL skills by analyzing an Amazon Sales dataset.
 The dataset contains transactional data for a variety of products, customers, and sales performance metrics.
-This analysis addresses multiple business problems and provides actionable insights using SQL queries.
-The project is structured to showcase SQL concepts such as aggregation, filtering, window functions, Common Table Expressions (CTEs), and joins.
+The analysis focuses on deriving actionable insights from the dataset using SQL queries.
+It showcases SQL concepts such as aggregation, filtering, window functions, Common Table Expressions (CTEs), and joins.

 ## Files
 - **`Amazon_salesdata.csv`**: Contains the raw dataset.
-- **`Business_Problems.txt`**: Lists all the business problems solved in this project.
-- **`Amazon_Sales.sql`**: Contains the SQL queries used to solve the business problems.
+- **`Amazon_Sales.sql`**: Contains the SQL queries used for analysis and deriving insights.

 ## Dataset
 **File Name:** `Amazon_salesdata.csv`